 LEARN TO INCREASE CO2 TOLERANCE WITH THE BREATHEOLOGY METHOD

 To build CO2 tolerance, we need to become comfortable with not breathing.
 Training how to hold your breath comes with its own set of benefits, including building gradual resistance to build-up carbon dioxide in the body.
-The Breatheology Fundamentals goes into detail how to properly train holding your breath and explain how this benefits you on a daily basis.
-Thousands have taken the Breath Hold Challenge and experienced more energy and a calmer, focused mind.Join Free Mini-Class Start the Fundamentals
+The Breatheology ESSENTIALS goes into detail how to properly train holding your breath and explain how this benefits you on a daily basis.
+Thousands have taken the Breath Hold Challenge and experienced more energy and a calmer, focused mind.Join Free Mini-Class Start Course

 The Breatheology Method